___________________________________________________________________________

 When we built the house in 1981, I suddenly found these pink flowered lilies in a clump under some small trees coming down our extensive driveway.
 The lily bulbs are very easy to transplant into another location.

-In December 2018, we had three days of heavy rain.
+In December 2018, with the three days of heavy rain, we had a great flowering of Storm Lilies.
 We have many Storm Lilies planted in our garden around the house.
-Storm Lilies are a beautiful lily to about 300 mm high and have sworl of dull green narrow leaves.
-During dry times of the season, the lilies are just a sworl of dull green narrow leaves.
+Storm Lilies are a beautiful lily to about 300 mm high and have swirl of dull green narrow leaves.
+During dry times of the season, the lilies are just a swirl of dull green narrow leaves.

 They respond very quickly to rain and within two days send up swelling pink flower heads.
 Within two more days, the swelling pink flower heads burst out as open expanding tubes of pink lily flowers.
 Suddenly from nowhere, there will be hundreds of beautiful lily flowers throughout the garden and down our driveway.